voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     label["dict"] = {"key": ["list", "of", "values"]}

-By default, dynamic attributes are not included in a :ref:`dataset's schema <field-schema>`, which means that these attributes may contain arbitrary heterogenous values across the dataset's samples.
+By default, dynamic attributes are not included in a :ref:`dataset's schema <field-schemas>`, which means that these attributes may contain arbitrary heterogenous values across the dataset's samples.

-However, FiftyOne provides a variety of methods that you can use to formally declare custom dynamic attributes, which allows you to enforce type constraints, filter by these custom attributes :ref:`in the App <app-filtering>`, and more.
+However, FiftyOne provides methods that you can use to formally declare custom dynamic attributes, which allows you to enforce type constraints, filter by these custom attributes :ref:`in the App <app-filtering>`, and more.

 You can use
 :meth:`get_dynamic_field_schema() <fiftyone.core.dataset.Dataset.get_dynamic_field_schema>`